 Killed in Action 14th March 1915 in France

-Walter was educated at Little Gaddesden School but two boys of the same name are shown living two doors apart from each other in Ringshall in the 1891 Census: Walter Thomas Holland, born 1884 and Walter Holland, born 1887.
+Walter was educated at Little Gaddesden School.
+However, two boys of the same name are shown living two doors apart from each other in Ringshall in the 1891 Census: Walter Thomas Holland, born 1884 and Walter Holland, born 1887.
 Several entries in the School Log Book could refer to either boy, but on 28th September 1894, ‘the other’ Walter Holland and his brother William left the neighbourhood for Totternhoe.
 On 22nd February 1895, Walter was awarded a Certificate for having distinguished himself in the Religious Knowledge Examination during the annual Diocesan Inspection.
-On 5th April 1895 it was recorded that he had passed the 4th Standard and could have a Labour Certificate.
+On 5th April 1895 it was recorded that he, together with Samuel Oakins, Francis Thame and three other children, had passed the 4th Standard and could have a Labour Certificate.
 That allowed him, aged about 11, to leave school and go to work.

 In the 1901 Census, Walter is recorded as a 16 year old Garden Labourer, living at 24 Ringshall with his parents and younger siblings.